pbrena/ggkDecentSkale/README.md

 # Reference output

-The following is the output from a reference tool used to connect to the `standalone` server running with the sample services.
+The following is the output from a reference tool used to connect to the `LaunchDecent` server running with the sample services.
 The output shows data read from the server over BLE.
 Note that the hieararchy may not match 1:1 with that of the samples, since some features are automatically provided by BlueZ.
 In addition, the reference tool periodically writes updates to the `Text string` service (hence the appended text, *"(updated: 3 times)"*.)

 	Connected to Gobbledook